morfoh/nats.zig/README.md

 Native Zig.
 Built on `std.Io`.

 > **Work in Progress** - This library is under active development.
-> Core pub/sub and TLS are implemented and functional.
-JetStream, KV store,
+> Core pub/sub, TLS, JetStream, and Key-Value store are implemented
+> and functional.
+Object store and push consumers are planned.
+The
-> and other advanced features are still being built.
-The API may change.
+> API may change.

 ## Requirements